Aperture Photometry (photutils.aperture)#

 (this is the method and subsampling factor used in SourceExtractor).

-The precision can be increased by increasing subpixels
+The precision can be increased by increasing subpixels, but note

 that computation time will be increased.